essence/essence/README.md

 Look at this: <iframe src="http://www.youtube.com/embed/123456"></iframe>
 ```

-But you can do more by passing a callback to control which informations will replace the URL:
+But you can do more by passing a callback to control which information will replace the URL:

 ```php
 echo $Essence->replace($text, function($Media) {